 Leaf or needle arrangement, size, shape, and texture

-Simple, opposite, finely-textured, elliptical ot oblong 1/2-inch dark green to medium green leaves
+Simple, opposite, finely-textured, 1/2-inch dark green to medium green leaves are elliptical to oblong.

 Some cultivars can turn yellow-green during winter months.